DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Approach

-where LN is the layer normalization. $\odot$ is the element-wise multiplication between matrices. \textit{Conv1d} denotes 1D convolution operation.
+where $\odot$ is the element-wise multiplication between matrices. \textit{Conv1d} denotes 1D convolution operation.
+The residual feature $\hat{X}$ comes from Eq.~(16).
 The final spatial gating feature $\hat{X}_g \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C'}$ is reshaped from $\mathbb{R}^{N \times C'}$ ($N=\frac{H}{4} \times \frac{W}{4} $) via \textit{Reshape} operation.
-The SSG controls the task information flow by gating through all the task awareness features, thereby allowing each task to focus on the fine details complementary to the other tasks.
-Further, we demonstrate the benefits of our shared gating layer by conducting an ablation study in Table~\ref{tab:module}.
+Overall, the SSG controls the task information flow by gating through the task awareness features, thereby allowing each task to focus on the fine details complementary to the other tasks.
+By leveraging this gating mechanism, the SSG can compute nonlinear interactions between two input features, which significantly enriches the expressiveness of the dynamically selected features.
+To further demonstrate the advantages of the shared spatial gating layer, we conduct an ablation study, as shown in Table~\ref{tab:module}.

+DeGMix integrates a deformable mixer encoder and a task-aware gating Transformer decoder.
+The encoder adaptively focuses on task-relevant spatial regions, enhancing localization-sensitive tasks such as boundary detection.
+The decoder promotes cross-task interaction while preserving task specificity, aided by a shared spatial gating layer that maintains coherence and efficiency across tasks.